Can (band): Legacy and influence

+In the late 1970s, Can influenced major artists working in the post-punk genre such as Siouxsie and the Banshees, the Fall, Public Image Ltd, Teardrop Explodes's Julian Cope, and Joy Division.
+In the 1980s, Can were referenced by British new wave acts such as Pete Shelley, Gary Numan, Ultravox, The Jesus and Mary Chain and Primal Scream.
 The Lumerians and Happy Mondays have cited Can as an influence.
 Critic Simon Reynolds wrote that "Can's pan-global avant-funk anticipated many of the moves made by sampladelic dance genres like trip hop, ethnotechno and ambient jungle."
-Brian Eno made a short film in tribute to Can, while John Frusciante of the Red Hot Chili Peppers appeared at the Echo Awards ceremony, at which Can were awarded the most prestigious music award in Germany, to pay tribute to guitarist Michael Karoli.
-Radiohead covered Can's song "The Thief" frequently in the early 2000s, and cited them as an influence on their 2000 album Kid A. Mark E. Smith of the Fall paid tribute to Suzuki with the track "I Am Damo Suzuki" on the 1985 album This Nation's Saving Grace.
+Brian Eno made a short film in tribute to Can, while John Frusciante of the Red Hot Chili Peppers appeared at the Echo Awards ceremony, at which Can were awarded the most prestigious music award in Germany.

+Radiohead cited Can as an influence on their albums Kid A (2000) and Amnesiac (2001).
+Inspired by Can, they constructed their own studio and worked by recording jams and editing the recordings.
+Radiohead covered "The Thief" in live performances in the early 2000s.
+Mark E. Smith of the Fall paid tribute to Suzuki with the track "I Am Damo Suzuki" on the 1985 album This Nation's Saving Grace.
 The Jesus and Mary Chain covered "Mushroom" live in the mid-1980s.
 Mark Hollis of Talk Talk had mentioned Can several times as an influence for their later albums, Spirit of Eden and Laughing Stock.
+Avant-pop band Stereolab often incorporate a repetitive motorik beat, promoted by Can.